emqx/cloud-docs/en_US/feature/project_center.md

 ![default_project](./_assets/pc_default.png)

-Subaccounts with project management permissions can display buttons to add an subaccount, edit a project and delete a project when mousing over the project block.
+Subaccounts with project management permissions can display buttons to add a subaccount, edit a project and delete a project when mousing over the project block.

 ![default_project](./_assets/pc-opts.png)